Burgki/project/README.md

-# ⚡Welcome to My Portfilio⚡
+# ⚡Welcome to My Portfolio⚡

 My name is Puchong Saribut.
 I am learning about data analytics and data science, and it is fun.
 Actually, I did a lot more projects, but I am gathering them and moving them here.